What Is Piriformis Syndrome?

 The distinction between piriformis syndrome and radiculopathy from lumbar disc herniation is the main diagnostic challenge.
 In piriformis syndrome, the pain predominates in the deep gluteal region, worsens with sitting and with crossing the legs, and the Lasegue (straight leg raise) is generally negative or provokes only gluteal pain — without distal radiation.
 The neurologic examination is normal.

-In disc herniation, the pain radiates in a defined dermatome down the leg, the Lasegue is positive (reproduces the pain with radiation to the lower limb below the knee), and there may be neurologic deficit with alteration of deep tendon reflexes.
-Magnetic resonance imaging of the lumbar spine is normal in piriformis syndrome and confirms the disc herniation when present.
+In disc herniation, pain radiates in a defined dermatome down the leg, the Lasegue is positive (reproducing the pain with radiation to the lower limb below the knee), and there may be neurologic déficit with altered deep tendon reflexes.
+Lumbar spine MRI is normal in piriformis syndrome and confirms the disc herniation when present.

 Sacroiliac Dysfunction: The Other Major Gluteal Differential Diagnosis

 Sacroiliac joint dysfunction may present with gluteal pain that mimics piriformis syndrome, especially in the postpartum period and after trauma.
-Sacroiliac provocation tests — FABER (flexion, abduction, and external rotation), FADIR, and Gaenslen — help in differentiation.
+Sacroiliac provocation tests — FABER (flexion, abduction, and external rotation), FADIR, and Gaenslen — help differentiate them.
 In piriformis syndrome, specific tests such as FAIR and Freiberg are more reproducible.
-When in doubt, image-guided diagnostic block of the sacroiliac joint or piriformis is the reference method to confirm the diagnosis.
+When in doubt, an image-guided diagnostic block of the sacroiliac joint or piriformis is the reference method to confirm the diagnosis.

-Trochanteric bursitis is distinguished by the lateral location (over the greater trochanter), without radiation down the leg, and by pain provoked by direct palpation of the trochanter.
-Lumbar spinal stenosis, in turn, typically causes bilateral neurogenic claudication that improves with lumbar flexion (such as when pushing a shopping cart) — a pattern quite different from the pain on sitting of piriformis syndrome.
+Trochanteric bursitis is distinguished by its lateral location (over the greater trochanter), the absence of radiation down the leg, and pain provoked by direct palpation of the trochanter.
+Lumbar spinal stenosis, in turn, typically causes bilateral neurogenic claudication that improves with lumbar flexion (such as when pushing a shopping cart) — a pattern quite different from the sitting pain of piriformis syndrome.

 Trochanteric Bursitis: Lateral Hip Pain with Selective Palpation

-Ultrasound is the imaging method of first choice to confirm trochanteric bursitis, showing thickening and hypervascularization of the bursa with sensitivity greater than 80%.
-Magnetic resonance imaging of the hip is reserved for cases with uncertain diagnosis, since it allows simultaneous assessment of the bursa, the gluteus medius and minimus tendons (gluteal tendinopathy, an increasingly recognized diagnosis), and the piriformis muscle.
-Ultrasound-guided injection with local anesthetic into the trochanteric bursa has both diagnostic and therapeutic value, and the response differentiates the two conditions when clinical examination is inconclusive.
+Ultrasound is the first-choice imaging method to confirm trochanteric bursitis, showing bursal thickening and hypervascularization with sensitivity greater than 80%.
+Hip MRI is reserved for cases with uncertain diagnosis, since it allows simultaneous assessment of the bursa, the gluteus medius and minimus tendons (gluteal tendinopathy, an increasingly recognized diagnosis), and the piriformis muscle.
+Ultrasound-guided injection of local anesthetic into the trochanteric bursa has both diagnostic and therapeutic value, and the response differentiates the two conditions when clinical examination is inconclusive.

 Treatment